5 Things Craft Show Shoppers Shouldn’t See

 • Highlight a benefit your competitors aren’t – for example, many soap vendors sell “cold-processed soap” but not many vendors explain WHY that’s a benefit.
 If every vendor is advertising “cold-processed soap” and one vendor is advertising “Gentle skincare” or “Environmentally friendly soap” they will stand out to shoppers.

-Don’t #3 – Incohesive display fixtures
+Don’t #3 – Disjointed display fixtures

-Although it was a good way to save some money, it created a disjointed display that distracted from my products.
+Although it was a good way to save some money, it created a disjointed display that distracted shoppers from my products.

 You don’t have to spend a lot of money, but you should be strategic when choosing items for your display.